jbcodeforce/jbcodeforce.github.io/docs/fun/bg/ah/index.md

 ## [Rules](https://arkhamdb.com/rules) to do not forget

-* Skill test modified is always >=0.
-Token + base + skill icon + modifier on assets >=0.
+* Skill test modified is always >=0: Token + base + skill icon + modifier on assets >=0.
 Then compare to the skill level to test.
 * After an enemy attacks, it is exhausted, so not ready, so we may be able to do action without attack of opportunity.
 Attention an enemy does not exhaust while making an [attack of opportunity](https://arkhamdb.com/rules#Attack_of_Opportunity).
 We can still make damage to it with a reaction card (Like [Delilah O'Rourke](https://arkhamdb.com/card/06281)).
 * We can not discover more clues than were already available to be discovered from a location, regardless of the number of successes or card effects.
 * All dooms in play are removed when agenda progresses, even the ones on player or enemy cards
 * Prey only cares when an enemy needs a tiebreaker for who it moves to or engages to.
 Apply when moving but also when ready.
-* As long as an investigator isn't resolving a treachery with the "peril" keyword, each other investigator on the same location can commit one (only one per skill test) of their cards to that investigator's skill tests.
+* As long as an investigator isn't resolving a treachery with the "peril" keyword, each other investigator on the same location may commit one (only one per skill test) of their cards to that investigator's skill tests.
 * **Revealed tokens** when we cancel or ignore a token, it doesn't count as being revealed.
 But partially ignored token still count as being revealed.
 A "skull" during a fight using Baseball bat, breaks the bat, even if we added "Defiance" to the skill test.
-* "Limit 1 per investigator means, "in play".
+* "Limit 1 per investigator" means, "in play".
 Different than 1 limit per deck.
 * Arrow action on card cannot be combined with other action on card (investigate + a flash light).
 * Heal is only on personal investigator, except when explicitly saying at the location, or something else.
 * [Trauma](https://arkhamdb.com/rules#Trauma) can be healed, when game starts.